Can Lyme Disease Be Fatal? When Untreated Lyme Carditis Leads to Death

 In both patients, postmortem evaluation of heart tissue found lymphohistiocytic pancarditis with immunohistochemical and molecular evidence of Borrelia burgdorferi.
 Spirochetes were directly visualized in endocardial tissue from the Massachusetts patient.

-The pathology proved what clinical judgment should have recognized earlier: active Lyme carditis requiring immediate treatment.
+The pathology confirmed what clinical suspicion had already suggested: active Lyme carditis requiring immediate treatment.

 Why These Deaths Were Preventable